 - Service Name

-A unique name for a service, identifying it within the service mesh.
-A service may not be renamed and maintain its identity, each service name is unique.
+A name that uniquely identifies a service within the service mesh.
+A service may not be renamed while maintaining its identity.
 A service may have multiple versions, but a service name is version-independent.

 - Service Operator